 An enlarged CHF heart can be a dramatic find. – (Standard chest x-ray)

 The initial suspicion of heart failure most commonly occurs during a physical examination.
 Suspicion tends to grow as the individual begins relating their recent history, telling how they have been feeling lately and what is most concerning to them.
 To confirm or rule out the tentative diagnosis the first thing that is typically done is a chest X-ray to see if the heart is enlarged or if any fluid resides in the lung fields.
 An electrocardiogram (EKG, ECG) is generally ordered to measure the electrical impulses in the heart, looking for any suspicious changes from the norm.
-Small electrodes about the size of a bottle cap are placed on the chest.
-A machine then records the heart's rhythm, frequency of beats, and electrical conduction in order to gather clues about why the person may have heart failure and what course of treatment would be best.
+The EKG records the heart's rhythm, the frequency of beats, and electrical conduction in order to gather clues about why the person may have heart failure and what course of treatment would be best.
 An EKG may show if someone has had a heart attack in the past, if the left ventricle is thickened, or if the heart rhythm is abnormal.